 NRF has argued that chip cards without PINs do not provide sufficient security and that a PIN alone – even without the chip – could more effectively stop both counterfeit and lost/stolen fraud.
 NRF has also said it is unfair for retailers to have to pay the cost of new EMV equipment that has reduced fraud costs for banks but not retailers.

-Card companies have touted statistics showing that EMV has reduced counterfeit card fraud but have said little about whether it has had any impact on lost/stolen fraud.
-And a 2017 LexisNexis study showed an increase in online card fraud, where the chip plays no role because only card numbers – not a physical card – are required.
+While EMV cards have reduced in-person credit card fraud, NRF has highlighted studies by LexisNexis and others that have shown an increase in online card fraud, where the chip plays no role because only card numbers – not a physical card – are required.

 The move to EMV was prompted, in part, by data breaches in which credit card numbers were stolen.
 But the chip only confirms that the card is not counterfeit and does nothing to protect card information stored in databases or being transmitted for payment processing.
-With the chip failing to address those issues, retailers have moved forward on sophisticated security steps of their own.
-An NRF survey found that by the end of 2019 80 percent of retailers expect to have adopted point-to-point encryption, which protects card data being transmitted.
-In addition, 89 percent are adopting tokenization, which protects information stored in a database.
-Some retailers have said the numbers would be higher if not for resources diverted to chip cards.
+With the chip failing to address those issues, NRF surveys have found that retailers have moved forward on sophisticated security steps of their own, including point-to-point encryption, which protects card data being transmitted, and tokenization, which protects information stored in a database.

-In 2018, NRF helped form the Secure Payments Partnership, a new coalition intended to improve the security of the U.S. payments system ranging from credit and debit cards to emerging technology.
-The group – which includes financial services companies such as the Star and Shazam ATM networks along with retailers for the first time – has urged the card industry to make PIN or more advanced authentication available.
+NRF is a founding member of the Secure Payments Partnership, a coalition intended to improve the security of the U.S. payments system ranging from credit and debit cards to emerging technology.
+The group – which includes financial services companies such as the Star and Shazam ATM networks in addition to retailers – has urged the card industry to make PIN or more advanced authentication available.

 Among other proposals, the SPP has called for open payment card security standards rather than those mandated by the Payment Card Industry Security Standards Council, which is controlled by the major credit card companies.
-In 2016, the Federal Trade Commission sought comments on whether the council’s regulations should be incorporated into an update of its “Safeguards Rule,” which requires financial institutions to maintain comprehensive data security programs.
-NRF argued against doing so, saying the council is an “inappropriate exercise of market power” and “fails to meet any of the standards established by the federal government” for impartial standard setting.
+NRF has called the council an “inappropriate exercise of market power” that “fails to meet any of the standards established by the federal government” for impartial standard setting.